Right to Buy Scheme

 How does Right to Buy work?

 One of the most attractive features of Right to Buy for many tenants is the discount you could get on the purchase of your home.
-If you’re eligible for Right to Buy, you could get a maximum discount of 70% or £96,000, unless you live in London boroughs where the maximum discount increases to £127,900 (whichever is the lower).
-The discount increases each year in April, rising in line with the consumer price index (CPI).
+If you’re eligible for Right to Buy, you could get a maximum discount of £16,000, unless you live in London boroughs where the maximum discount increases to £38,000.
+The discount stops at a maximum of 15% of the property’s value or the applicable cash cap (£16,000 or £38,000) which is lower.
 This applies to England.
 Wales, Scotland and Northern Ireland may differ.

 Mortgage application process